-Table 4-4: Noise and Vibration data
+Table 4-6: Noise and Vibration data

-The noise and vibration level survey was executed during the day on 6th October 2022 at 1300hrs.
+The noise and vibration level survey was executed during the day on the 6th October 2022 at 1300hrs.
 In this survey, 12:00 to 14:00 represented the daytime period.

-The Noise level was measured over a representative sampling period, exceeding 30 minutes at a point for different location near the proposed site as the result is presented in Table 4-4
+The Noise level was measured over a representative sampling period, exceeding 30 minutes at a point for different location in the vicinity of the proposed site as the result is presented in Table 4-6